What does an editor do, anyway?

 My clients and I agree on a flat fee before we begin working together on a project.
 I conduct a free evaluation of a few pages of writing to determine voice, genre, density of prose, and other factors that impact how quickly I can work.
 Manuscript evaluations of middle grade novels typically start at $2,100.

-We will agree on a schedule before we begin.
-I usually allow 4 to 6 weeks to read and respond to a novel, but rush turnaround may be available depending on my schedule.
+We will agree on a schedule for your project before we begin.
+I usually allow 4 to 6 weeks to read and respond to a full-length novel, but rush turnaround may be available.

 No, I do not offer or promise the publication of any manuscript.
 I bring the same sensibility to my freelance projects that I did when I acquired books for HarperCollins, Disney-Hyperion, and Scholastic, but I cannot guarantee that my editorial work will lead to a publishing deal.

 Will you refer me to a literary agent or publisher?

 No, I do not refer clients to agents or publishers.
 On rare occasions, if a project strikes me as especially well suited to a particular agent or in-house editor, I might make a suggestion, but I cannot make referrals upon request.

 I work best when I have my hands in a range of genres and formats.
 I am drawn to fantasy and sci-fi, especially when fantastical inventions are grounded in authentic characters; contemporary love stories and friendship stories; genuinely funny books of all kinds; books that blend genres in unexpected ways; and stories that are infused with everyday magic and wonder.

 What about that typo on page 20?

 I am a developmental editor.
 My line-by-line notes might include suggestions related to clarity, consistency, and syntax.
 That said, if you are not interested in big-picture suggestions, and instead want help correcting spelling, grammar, and punctuation, you should consider working with a copyeditor.
 Every book should be copyedited before publication.